Pedestrian routing

 Allow private access | Private access restrictions will be ignored when route calculating. | Tag private is used in OSM to describe restrictions on the use of highways and other transportation routes, as well as buildings, entrances, amenities, and leisure entities. |

 Use elevation data | Elevation data will be used in route calculation: penalties will be set for roads that differ from the selected type.![]() | This preference can help avoid steep hills or vice versa, prefer them.
-Using this option may be very helpful in pedestrian routing. |
+Using this option may be very helpful in pedestrian routing.
+Without elevation data the fastest route as on plain terrain will be calculated. |